fl101/awardfares-blog/_posts/2024-06-15-eurobonus-updates-june-2024.md

 hidden: true
 ---

-- As spring winds down, the EuroBonus program keeps things interesting.
-As usual, we love catching you up on all the latest news and updates to help you maximize your points, especially during these turbulent times.
-Here is our monthly summary of the hottest EuroBonus topics!
+As summer kicks off, the EuroBonus program is still buzzing with updates to enhance your travel experience.
+We love to keep you informed about the latest developments and opportunities to make the most of your points.
+From new service transformations to enticing promotions, here’s a summary of what's happening this June.

 ## SAS EuroBonus Updates (June 2024)

-### 1. SAS Announces "SAS for Work"
+### 1. SAS Announces *SAS for Work*

 Beginning on June 11, *SAS for Business* will undergo a transformation and be rebranded as [**SAS for Work**](https://blog.awardfares.com/sas-for-work).
 This new service will introduce several enhancements aimed at improving the experience of business travel for both individual passengers and companies.